We’ve got glow-in-the-dark science worthy of any home laboratory

 Calling all mad—we mean mom—scientists (and daring dads, too)!
 Try these six glow-in-the-dark science experiments for kids after the sun goes down: we promise they will light up your night.
 For more projects, check out our ultimate list of science experiments for kids.

 Glowing Oil and Water Experiment

 We all know that oil and water just don't mix.
 But what happens when you make them glow, add kids, dim the lights, and fill their brains with words like "density" and "polarity"?
 Magic.
 That's right—Pure.
 Magic.
-We love Crystal's at Growing a Jeweled Rose play-by-play on this project, and the best part about it is how you can turn your oil and water experiment into a DIY lava lamp when you're through.
+We love the tutorial over at Growing a Jeweled Rose, and the best part about it is how you can turn your oil and water experiment into a DIY lava lamp when you're through.

 The Science Lesson: Density and Polarity